NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/quoFEM/FEM.rst

 ..
 Note::

-  If a 'Multi Model' application is selected, at least 2 models must be defined.
+  If a **Multi Model** application is selected, at least 2 models must be defined.

 .. only:: quoFEM_app